Year 5

 PSHE

-This term in PSHE we will be learning about Families and Relationships
+This term in PSHE we will be learning about Health and Wellbeing

 -